mary1na-code/Calma-AI-evo/README.md

 Calma AI is not a generic literacy app.
 It is designed specifically for learners who:
 - Experienced temporary or early hearing loss
-- Still struggle with sound recognition, speech clarity, and reading comprehension
+- Still struggle with sound recognition, articulation, and reading comprehension

 By strengthening **phonemic awareness**, **sound–symbol mapping**, and **guided speech practice**, Calma AI tackles the root cause of these challenges rather than only treating surface‑level reading difficulties.